SatyamCS10/Auth_Service/README.md

 (by default using nodemon)

-👉 Next steps could include:
+👉 Next Steps:

-Adding JWT authentication
+Add JWT authentication with jsonwebtoken

-Hashing passwords with bcrypt
+Use bcrypt for password hashing

-Writing routes for signup/login
+Write controllers + services + repository for signup & login